jbcodeforce/yarfba/docs/coding/sam.md

 The Cloud Formation template deploy two stacks and all the needed elements for the CI/CD in dev and prod envs.
 Going to Code Pipeline console to see the create pipeline.

-To create a github and gitaction pipeline see [this doc.](https://catalog.workshops.aws/complete-aws-sam/en-US/module-4-cicd/module-4-cicd-gh).
+To create a github and git action pipeline see [this doc.](https://catalog.workshops.aws/complete-aws-sam/en-US/module-4-cicd/module-4-cicd-gh).

 ### Canary deployments

-Technicque to slowly rolling out the changes to a small subset of users before rolling it out to the entire customer base.
+Technique to slowly rolling out the changes to a small subset of users before rolling it out to the entire customer base.

 AWS Lambda allows you to publish multiple versions of the same function.
 Each version has its own code and associated dependencies, as well as its own function settings.